 Dr. Robert R. Zywicki was unanimously appointed as Weehawken’s Superintendent of Schools in November 2015.
 He is responsible for the operations of the PreK-12 school district.

 Dr. Zywicki successfully led the Weehawken educational community through a strategic planning process that culminated in the Board of Education’s adoption of a three year strategic plan in July 2016.
 The District’s strategic plan is a roadmap for academic excellence and a student-centered vision of “Equity, Personalization, and Innovation.”
 Dr. Zywicki has overseen the successful implementation of several initiatives including the district-wide 1:1 deployment of Chromebooks/iPads, infusion of research-based blended learning strategies, standards-based report cards, a comprehensive Response to Intervention program, and PLC-based curriculum mapping.
 He also expanded the High School curriculum to offer 31 AP Courses, including the prestigious AP Capstone Diploma Program.
 Dr. Zywicki collaborated with stakeholders to update the District’s Long-range Facilities Plan, Technology Plan, and Safety and Security Manual.
-Since Dr. Zywicki’s arrival, members of the Weehawken leadership team have been invited to showcase the District’s progressive practices at the New Jersey Department of Education’s Future Ready Conference, NJASA Techspo conference, and the national Model Schools Conference as a featured “Innovative District.”
+In 2017, Weehawken was named one “of the twelve most innovative districts in the nation by the International Center for Leadership in Education.”
+The Washington Post ranked Weehawken High School among the top 12% of high schools in the nation on its 2017 list of “America’s Most Challenging High Schools.”
+Additionally, in 2017 and 2018 Weehawken was ranked one of New Jersey’s top 100 public school districts by Niche.com.
+Since Dr. Zywicki’s arrival, members of the Weehawken leadership team have been invited to showcase the District’s progressive research-based practices at the NJDOE’s Future Ready Conference, NJASA Techspo conference, NJASA Women’s Leadership Conference, and the national Model Schools Conference.

 Dr. Zywicki previously served as the Assistant Superintendent of the High Point Regional School District in Sussex, New Jersey.
 At High Point, he spearheaded the implementation of a Response to Intervention program, conversion to a BYOD campus, and the adoption of Google Apps for Education.
 He was also the organizer of the High Point Summit Featuring Google For Education.
 As a Supervisor at Hunterdon Central Regional School District in Flemington, New Jersey, the Association for Supervision and Curriculum Development selected Dr. Zywicki as one of 26 educators from across the globe for its Emerging Leaders program.